Iron Sky: Movie Review

 It’s 2018.
 An American space mission lands on the Moon.
-The astronaut, James Washington, discovers a moon-base and is captured by the Nazis who live there.
-A Nazi scientist examines Washington’s iPhone, and realises how far behind the lunar Nazis have fallen in computing power.
+The astronaut, James Washington, discovers a moon-base but the Nazis who live there capture him.
+A Nazi scientist examines Washington’s iPhone and realises how far behind the lunar Nazis have fallen in computing power.

-Landing in New York, the Nazis are introduced to the President and they begin a successful campaign of Nazi-style propaganda to get the president re-elected, enjoying themselves on Earth so much that they forget their mission.
+Landing in New York, the Nazis introduce themselves to the President and begin a successful campaign of Nazi-style propaganda to get the president re-elected.
+They enjoy themselves on Earth so much that they forget their mission.

-The moon-Nazi Führer follows Adler to New York to find out why it is taking so long to retrieve the computers, but is killed.
+The moon-Nazi Führer follows Adler to New York to find out why it is taking so long to retrieve the computers, but dies.
 Adler announces he is now the Führer, steals an iPad and returns to the moon.
-Renate who has been deluded by Nazi propaganda to believe that they intend a peaceful invasion of Earth is finally convinced that Adler’s intentions are malign, and joins Washington in attempting to prevent the attack.
+Renate, brought up on Nazi propaganda to believe that they intend a peaceful invasion of Earth, finally realises that Adler’s intentions are malign, and joins Washington in attempting to prevent the attack.

-Adler launches the invasion of Earth using a fleet of space-Zeppelins and flying saucers, and a giant spaceship called Götterdämmerung that is controlled by the stolen iPad.
+Adler launches the invasion of Earth using a fleet of space-Zeppelins and flying saucers, and a giant spaceship called Götterdämmerung, controlled by the stolen iPad.
 The nations of the world respond with a fleet of secretly constructed military spacecraft and battle commences.